 Its name came from a Billy who lived there on the pond so as to distinguish him from a relative called Hill Billy

-In the recent film “Spotlight” portraying the expose by the “Boston Globe” of the sexual predation by priests of the Catholic church on adolescents, the lawyer an Armenian, pursuing the diocese on behalf of the victims could have followed a path that let the Church deal on its own problems internally.
+In the recent film “Spotlight” portraying the expose by the “Boston Globe” of the sexual predation by priests of the Catholic church on adolescents, the lawyer an Armenian, pursuing the diocese on behalf of the victims could have followed a path that let the Church deal on its own with its problems internally.
 As an outsider and from a people who were persecuted by a hegemonic regime, he identified with the victims of this horrific injustice.
 He felt compelled to bring the perpetrators out from under the shelter of the church into the harsh light of the criminal justice system.
 Was it a memory of how Armenians were treated by the Turks in the Ottoman Empire that haunted him?
-Being a stranger in ones own land was brilliantly portrayed in Elia Kazan’s “America America”.
+Being a stranger in one's own land was brilliantly portrayed in Elia Kazan’s “America America”.
 Kazan conveys vividly how nothing could be done to right the injustices imposed by the Ottoman Turks on the Armenians and Greeks, so absolute was the control they had on their ethnic minorities, short of outright revolution.
-When the main character an Anatolian Greek inadvertently gets involved in a conflict on the side of a revolutionary Armenian group, his father has to solicit the help of his contacts in the government to get his son freed from prison.
-It is a kind of slavishness, which was the only way to merely survive in an oppressive society.
+When the main character, an Anatolian Greek, inadvertently gets involved in a conflict with the Turkish authorities on the side of a revolutionary Armenian group, his father has to solicit the help of his contacts in the government to get his son freed from prison.
+It is a kind of slavishness, which was the only way to survive in an oppressive society.
 This acquiescence was not the route pursued by the Armenian lawyer.
 As my Armenian grandmother said to the foreign-born husband of a woman she had taken into her apartment to protect her from his abuse:” This is America.
 Women are free!”
 The Catholic Church despite many of its still liberating credos and tenets remained Medieval as an institution in its top down control over its followers.
 It had been a touchstone for Catholic immigrants themselves persecuted by the Protestant majority in America but as it gained acceptance and power within the society as a whole it succumbed to the exploitation of those it was supposed to serve.

 I remember being startled in a conversation with a Navajo at a craft store in Arizona that indicated he felt that we were not standing on the same cultural platform.
 The interlocutor showed his disdain for me not in words but by ending our conversation, which seemed to be going quite smoothly, rather abruptly.
 In so doing, he seemed to say or so it seemed, that although we were both American citizens there was a difference in our American experience.
 I am sure it was nothing in particular that I said but a feeling that he was sharing too much with me as an outsider about his life.
 Would it be any different if I were chatting with a Turk about both coming from Anatolia until we realized that the experience of my ancestors at the hands of his ancestors was nothing he wanted to acknowledge.
 And most likely he would have been indoctrinated to see me as an age-old archenemy.